Pawformance

 is still relatively new in Australia, with the first Lappie arriving in 1995.
 Sulyka Sisko or "Finn" was the first of three Lappie imports brought in by Brambleway Kennels, with Staalon Kolumbus "Kolumbus" and Lecibsin Heissulivei "Lily" following in 1997 and 2000 respectively.
 The first litter, between Kolumbus and Lily was born in 2001.

 Since then, the breed has exploded in popularity due to its good looks and sweet temperament.
-There are now roughly 30 breeders of Finnish Lapphunds in Australia and more and more lines are imported into Australia every year in the form of live dogs and AI opportunities.
+There are now more than 2000 Lappies across Australia and roughly 30 breeders.
+Thankfully the rise of reproductive technologies has mean that more and more lines have been able to be imported into Australia every year in the form of live dogs and AI opportunities, so having many imported dogs in pedigrees is common and genetic issues are relatively rare.

 They are more than capable of learning basic pet obedience, and while they can be reactive to other dogs, human aggression should never be tolerated in the breed.